dbarrau/TensorFlow_training/README.md

 # TensorFlow_training

-Repository on ZTM (Zero to Mastery) course on Deep learning with TensorFlow 2.x.
+Repository on ZTM (Zero to Mastery) course on Deep learning with TensorFlow 2.x with Google Colab.

 Further references available in: